contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 Boundaries for language units generally follow the boundaries of geographic wards, branches, and stakes.

-The children and youth of a language unit may combine classes with a geographic unit if desired (see [29.2.8](29-meetings-in-the-church.md#2928-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-schedules-for-sunday-meetings)).
+The children and youth of a language unit may combine classes with a geographic unit if desired (see [29.2.8](29-meetings-in-the-church.md#2928-ao-schedules-for-sunday-meetings)).

 See [36.3](36-creating-changing-and-naming-new-units.md#363-creating-or-changing-branches-in-missions) for language branches in a mission.
 See [36.4.2](36-creating-changing-and-naming-new-units.md#3642-naming-wards-and-branches) for ward and branch naming guidelines.

-!
-Imageyouth talking

 ### 37.1.1 Membership in a Language Ward or Branch